UniFi Express 7 vs Dream Router 7: Which Wi-Fi 7 Gateway Fits Your Network?

 Typical setup: 5-15 wireless devices (laptops, phones, tablets), one UniFi switch or NAS for file storage, no security cameras.

 Either gateway works well here.
-The Express 7 saves $80 and operates silently (fanless design).
+The Express 7 saves $80 and runs quietly in its compact form factor.
 The Dream Router 7 provides room to add cameras later without purchasing separate NVR hardware.
-WiFi performance is the same on both for video calls, file transfers, and productivity applications.
+WiFi performance is similar on both for video calls, file transfers, and productivity applications.

 Scenario 2: Small Office (1,500-3,000 sq ft, 5-20 employees)